gomorpheus/morpheus-docs/integration_guides/amazon.rst

 Overview
 --------

 AWS is the Amazon public cloud, offering a full range of services and features across the globe in various datacenters.
 AWS provides businesses with a flexible, highly scalable, and low-cost way to deliver a variety of services using open standard technologies as well as proprietary solutions.
-This section of documentation will help you get {morpheus} and AWS connected to utilize the features below:
+This section of documentation will help you get |morpheus| and AWS connected to utilize the features below:

 Features
 --------